| name | bio-duplicate-handling |

 This is ~30% faster than sort -n | fixmate | sort | markdup on typical 30x WGS.

-Critical pitfall: samtools markdup requires MS and MC tags from fixmate -m.
+Critical pitfall: samtools markdup requires ms (mate score, lowercase) and MC (mate CIGAR) tags from fixmate -m.
 A re-sort that loses aux tags via Python round-trip silently produces a markdup output that marks almost nothing.
 If duplicate counts look implausibly low, verify MC:Z: is present in the input to markdup.

 Adds mate information required by markdup.
 Must be run on name-sorted BAM.